khoaHyh/sonicsight/README.md

 # SonicSight

 Takes simple audio files, generates a spectrogram and uses an image classification model to identify the sound.
 Created this web application to display the model I trained, applying lessons 1 & 2 of the [fast.ai course](https://course.fast.ai).
-Currently, the model is trained to only recognized dog & cat sounds.
+Currently, the model is trained to only recognized spectrograms of dog & cat sounds.

 ![Screenshot of Sonicsight web app](https://raw.githubusercontent.com/khoaHyh/portfolio-v3/refs/heads/main/public/sonicsight.png)